 In October 2011, we entered into a license and collaboration agreement with Seattle Genetics granting us an exclusive right to utilize Seattle Genetics' ADC technology with our HuMax-TF antibody in return for milestone payments and royalties.
 We also granted Seattle Genetics a right to exercise a co-development and co-commercialization option at the end of Phase I clinical development for tisotumab vedotin.
 In August 2017, Seattle Genetics exercised this option to co-develop and co-commercialize tisotumab vedotin with us.
-Seattle Genetics will be responsible for tisotumab vedotin commercialization activities in the United States, Canada and Mexico, while we will be responsible for commercialization activities in all other territories.
-We are currently in discussions with Seattle Genetics regarding the detailed terms on which we will work together to commercialize tisotumab vedotin under this agreement.
+Seattle Genetics will be responsible for tisotumab vedotin commercialization activities in the United States, Canada and Mexico, while we will be responsible for commercialize tisotumab vedotin under this agreement.
 All costs and profits for tisotumab vedotin will be shared on a 50:50 basis.
 However, either party may opt out of co-development and profit-sharing in return for receiving milestone payments and royalties from the continuing party.
 See "-Product and Technology Collaborations-Collaborations for our Proprietary Product Candidates-Seattle Genetics Tisotumab Vedotin Collaboration" for more information regarding our agreement with Seattle Genetics.